-The future of the global freight and logistics industry will be shaped during a 3-day conference at Church House in London starting 9th July.
-A Doctoral Colloquium as a pre-conference event is foreseen on the 8th of July.
+The future of the global freight and logistics industry will be shaped during a 3-day conference at Shenzhen University in Shenzhen starting

-The 6th Annual International Physical Internet Conference (IPIC) aims to provide an open forum for industry, innovators, researchers, government officials and citizens to introduce leading edge concepts, technology applications and methodologies for future interconnected logistics; to review the state-of-the-art technologies and latest projects, and to identify critical issues and challenges for future Physical Internet induced research, innovation and implementation.
-Specifically, the conference focuses on insights for implementation steps of the Physical Internet in the different generations and time frames from next year to 2030.
+IPIC 2020 aims to provide an open forum for researchers, innovators and practitioners to introduce leading edge concepts and methodologies; to review the state-of-the-art technologies and latest projects, and to identify critical issues and challenges for future Physical Internet induced research, innovation and implementation.

 Conference topics include interconnected freight transport, logistics and supply, modularization, handling, vehicles and transhipment technologies, ports and hubs in the PI, last mile & city logistics, omnichannel & e-commerce logistics, systems and technologies for interconnected Logistics: 3D printing, Internet of things, machine learning, augmented reality, big data, artificial intelligence, blockchain, cloud computing, new communication networks enabling interconnected logistics, autonomous logistics operations and systems: autonomous transport, drones, mobile logistics, robotics; manufacturing networks and the PI, business models for open & interconnected logistics, PI Impacts, PI Fundamentals and Constituents, PI Implementation and Governance, PI Modelling and Simulation.

 Three types of submission are considered and accepted for presentation:

 Please note that you must first register for an EasyChair account to be able to access the above link.
 First-time users, please visit EasyChair's "How to make a new submission" for an overview of the submission system.